Corporate Governance

 When selecting directors, the representative director prepares a proposal, which is approved by the Board of Directors following deliberation by a Nomination and Remuneration Committee that comprises a majority of outside directors.
 The proposal is subsequently submitted to the general meeting of shareholders for approval.

-The skill matrix of the current directors is shown on the last page of this report.
+The skill matrix of the current directors is as follows.

 Number of Directors | 5 |